-The Dimmitt family has built generations of loyal customers and employees throughout the central gulf coast area.
-It all started in Savannah, Georgia, in the early 1900’s.
-It was then that the late Larry Dimmitt, Sr. joined the automobile business, selling and servicing the Peerless car.
-Prior to this, Mr. Dimmitt had pursued two other careers in the lumber business, and in the railroad business.
-He was in the “Klondike Gold Rush” before the turn of the century.
-Before coming to Clearwater in the early 1920’s, he had been associated with the Liberty car and the White truck.
-Mr. Dimmitt was also the Buick distributor in the Georgia area, and supplied 16 dealers.
-After settling in Clearwater in 1924, Mr. Dimmitt purchased a Ford dealership.
-He handled Ford and Lincoln until 1933, when he took over sales and servicing of Chevrolet, Cadillac, and LaSalle.
+From small beginnings, we’ve built generations of loyal customers and employees throughout the central gulf coast that have helped us get where we are today.
+The late Larry Dimmitt, Sr. stared it all in Savannah, Georgia in the 1900’s when he joined the automobile business selling and servicing the Peerless car.
+As part of the “Klondike Gold Rush” before the turn of the century, he was able to become the Buick distributor in the Georgia area, supplying 16 dealers while also being associated with the Liberty car and the White truck.
+After settling in Clearwater in 1924, he purchased a Ford dealership.
+After handling Ford and Lincoln vehicles until 1933, he took over the sales and servicing of Chevrolet, Cadillac and LaSalle.
+The rest … is history.

-Mr. Dimmitt has an area network of dealerships spanning from Crystal River in the north to St. Petersburg.
-He has won numerous “Master Dealer” awards for his locations as well as received copious amounts of community recognition and awards.
-Being a member of one of the few original Clearwater (local) families, Mr. Dimmitt prides himself in reaching out to the local community in all of his efforts.
-Mr. Dimmitt has owned and operated successful automobile dealerships for over 30 years and is a 3rd generation Dimmitt family automobile dealer.
+Legacy and history are embroiled into the Dimmitt name, and Richard Dimmitt has proudly represented the family with an area network of dealerships spanning from Crystal River in the north, to St. Petersburg in the south.
+He has won numerous “Master Dealer” awards for his locations, in addition to other accolades and awards.
+As one of the few original Clearwater families, Mr. Dimmitt works with the local community in all his efforts.

 The History of Dimmitt Automotive Group